Flag_of_Alabama.svg

 This program is not open to taxpayers who have at some time filed returns or qualified to do business and have fallen behind in their filing responsibilities within seven years prior to the submission date of the application.

-If accepted into the program, ALDOR agrees to waive late file and late payment penalties.
+If you are accepted into the program, ALDOR agrees to waive late file and late payment penalties.

 Nexus Determination